LogicNodes/logicnodes-website/README.md

 # Special Solutions Components

-This directory contains components for the Special Solutions (Specialløsninger) page, implemented as a data-driven pattern.
+This directory contains components for the Special Solutions (Unik logik) page, implemented as a data-driven pattern.

 ## Components Overview